-The sordid details of her story aren’t as important as the lessons she learned from the brutal experience.
-The reality is direct sales is a viable way to start a home business quickly and affordably.
+Of all the home business startup options, the most feared and misunderstood is network marketing or MLM (multilevel marketing).
+The reality is direct sales (of which networking marketing and MLM are a part of) is a viable way to start a home business quickly and affordably.
 But like all other facets of life, there are shysters and it's up to you to research and do your due diligence when investigating an opportunity.
-Here are 10 signs that the company may be an MLM scam.

-1) No or low-quality product or service.
 There are many red flags that should warn you away from a business or financial opportunity, but the biggest is a lack of a product.
 Programs that push recruiting over the sales of a product or service might be a pyramid scheme.
-If a company isn’t focused on acquiring more customers to buy its products, but rather, it's interested in "building a team" or membership of sales reps, consider it a red flag.
+If a company isn’t focused on acquiring more customers to buy its products, but rather it's interested entirely in "building a team" or membership of sales reps, consider it a red flag.

 The foundation of any good MLM business is about getting products and service to end consumers.
 While building a team can be a part of that, income is based on goods sold by the team, not in the recruiting itself.

-4) Pressure To "Buy-In" and stock inventory: All MLM businesses will have some start-up costs.
-You can't buy a McDonalds without investing money, and the same is true for direct sales, although its much less expensive.
-What you want to watch out for are "fast track" programs or pressure to have inventory that requires additional investment.
+What you want to watch out for are fee-based "fast track" programs or pressure to have inventory that requires additional investment.
 Due to this practice, the law now requires MLM companies to buy back inventory, but that doesn't mean you want to be saddled with debt before you start and truly understand the business.